SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 <br />

 ## About the Contributer and the Project
 The development of this chatbot and the tutorial was a project contributed by Lasse Urban, who is a vocational training student at SAP.
-He spent one rotation in the STAR (Student Training and Rotation) Program with the Kyma Runtime Adoption team from April 2021 to October 2021.
-If you want to learn more about the project or the contributer, please visit [Lasse's GitHub page](https://github.com/lasseUrban/kyma-chatbot).
+He spent one rotation in the STAR (Student Training and Rotation) Program with the Kyma Runtime Adoption team from April 2021 until October 2021.